SgtFlex/Garrys-Mod-Addon_Halo-SPV3/README.md

 # Installation
 The best way to keep an up-to-date version with me would be to use Github desktop or another version of fetching clones.
 To install using Github Desktop, check the instructions in this link: https://giant.gfycat.com/ColossalIdealisticAlbino.webm

+After you have a clone, anytime an update occurs, you just have to click "Pull Origin" (Click "Fetch Origin" first if that button isn't there)

  To install the addon manually, simply click "Code" and then "Download Zip"
 ![Image](https://i.imgur.com/ctkLnSD.png)
 After that, take the folder inside the zip and put it in your "Addons" folder in your garrys mod folder.